What is the difference between time-restricted, intermittent, and prolonged fasting?

 A circadian rhythm is based on the changing environment of light during the day.
 It dictates when to go to sleep and wake up.
 A circadian rhythm is a roughly 24-hour cycle in the physiological processes of living beings.

 Dr. Rhonda explained that when healthy adults eat identical meals regarding macro-nutrient and calories at breakfast, lunch, or dinner, the post-perennial glucose increase is lowest after breakfast and highest after dinner.
 It means that the metabolism changes throughout the day.
-The metabolic genes are more active during the day.
+Therefore, the metabolic genes are more active during the day.

-The underline reason for this is that humans conduct most of their activities during the day and rest at night.
-This is due to the presence of the internal clock in the brain referred to as the suprachiasmatic nucleus or SCN.
+The underlying reason for this is that humans conduct most of their activities and rest at night during the day.
+This is due to the internal clock in the brain referred to as the suprachiasmatic nucleus or SCN.
 The SCN contains about 20,000 nerve cells and is located in the hypothalamus, an area of the brain just above where the optic nerves from the eyes cross.
 But light is not the only external queue we have.

 We also have food influencing what is known as the peripheral oscillators that occur in peripheral tissues such as in the liver and influence metabolism.
-Where is light is the primary queue for circadian rhythm, timing of food intake regulates circadian rhythm in the peripheral tissues as well.
+Where light is the primary queue for circadian rhythm, the timing of food intake regulates circadian rhythm in the peripheral tissues.
 That explains how the restricted time eating begins with the very first bite or drink other than water.

 Even compounds that exist in black coffee such as caffeine can be reasonably expected to produce metabolic affects that influence these peripheral oscillators including activities in the liver.

 To demonstrate the importance of circadian rhythm further.
-These clocks regulate thousands of genes that are somewhere in the neighborhood from 10% to 15% of expressed human genome.
-This means that our basic metabolic physiology is meant to behave differently depending on the time of the day that it is.
-Even bacteria in our gut has circadian rhythms!
+These clocks regulate thousands of genes somewhere in the neighborhood from 10% to 15% of expressed human genome.
+This means that our basic metabolic physiology is meant to behave differently depending on the time of the day.
+Even bacteria in our gut have circadian rhythms!
 With the invention of artificial lighting, our eating time is extended to much later in the evening.
 This can have very negative consequences.